luandaja/patterns-box/patterns/adapter.md

 ### Advantages

-* Complies to the Open/Closed Principle
+* Complies to the Open/Closed Principle, since we are allowing our code to be open to extension but closed to modification.
+We decide how and which library to use when we implement our interface, and at the same time we enforce that the response of said library keeps being the same since that's what our client is expecting.
-* Increases reusability and flexibility
+* Increases reusability and flexibility.
+We can reuse our interface anywhere we need to, again, implementing it with any library.
-* Clients become simplified
+* Clients become simplified.
+All the adaption overhead is moved to the concrete implementation class.

 ### Disadvantages